heywills/thinkery-to-onenote/README.md

 If you encounter issues:

 1. Check the log files in the `logs` directory
-2. Ensure your access token is valid (they expire relatively quickly)
+2. Run the script with `-DryRun` parameter to test without making any changes
+3. If authentication fails, restart your application and try again
-3. Verify your import map file has the correct structure
+4. Verify your import map file has the correct structure
-4. Make sure your Thinkery export JSON is valid
+5. Make sure your Thinkery export JSON is valid